Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Resilience

 and therefore $D_{\bm{v}} f_l (\bm{0})= -v_l + v_l p_l$ for $l\in \{1,2 \}$, which is positive for any $(v_1,v_2) > \bm{0}$ and the system is therefore non-resilient.
-This is as expected as for $x=0$ because the systems are decoupled and the propagation of distress in one system is not influenced by the other system.
-It is well known then (see for example \cite{Hofstad2014}) that each system $l\in \{1,2 \}$ separately forms a giant component for $p_l >1$.
-We have $C_l=1$, the capital of each subsidiary equals $1$ and it defaults as soon as one of their debtors default.
-This implies that as soon as one subsidiary in the giant component defaults, then the entire giant component defaults.
+This is as expected, because the systems are decoupled ($x=0$) and the propagation of distress in one system is not influenced by the other system.
+It is well known (see for example \cite{Hofstad2014}) that each system $l\in \{1,2 \}$ separately forms a giant component for $p_l >1$.
+The capital of each subsidiary equals $1$ ($C_l=1$) and the subsidiary defaults as soon as one of their debtors default.
+This implies that the default of one subsidiary in the giant component triggers the default of all subsidiaries in the giant component.

 We now look at the coupled case $x\leq -1$ and note that because of the capital structure of the uninfected network, the area of the default region that can actually be reached does not depend on $x$ for $x\leq -1$.
 It is therefore sufficient to consider $x=-1$.
 We observe that